awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-anywhere-license-manager-integration.md

    LicenseManagerClientBuilder clientBuilder = LicenseManagerClient.builder().credentialsProvider(LicenseCredentialsProvider.create());
    ```

-1. Call the CheckoutLicense API by using the `aws license-manager checkout-license` command from each paid container image in your product offering to check that the buyer is entitled to use a license for your application\.
-If the buyer is entitled to the application, CheckLicense will succeed and return the requested entitlements and their values\.
-If the buyer is not entitled to the application, CheckLicense will throw an exception\.
+1. Call the `CheckoutLicense` API operation by using the `aws license-manager checkout-license` command from each paid container image in your product offering\.
+This checks that the buyer is entitled to use a license for your application\.
+If the buyer is entitled to the application, `CheckLicense` succeeds and returns the requested entitlements and their values\.
+If the buyer isn't entitled to the application, `CheckLicense` throws an exception\.

-   The following parameters are required when calling CheckoutLicense\.
+   The following parameters are required when calling the `CheckoutLicense` API operation:
-   + `CheckoutType` \- Valid values are `PROVISIONAL` or `PERPETUAL`\.
+   + `CheckoutType` – The valid values are `PROVISIONAL` or `PERPETUAL`:
      + Use `PERPETUAL` when the quantity of entitlements checked out will be exhausted from the pool\.

-       Example: Buyer is entitled to process 500GB of data, as they continue to process data the quantity is drawn down and exhausted from the pool of 500GB\.
+       Example: Buyer is entitled to process 500 GB of data\.
+As they continue to process data, the quantity is drawn down and exhausted from the pool of 500 GB\.
-     + Use `PROVISIONAL` for floating license entitlements where the entitlements are checked out of the pool and returned back after use\.
+     + Use `PROVISIONAL` for floating license entitlements where the entitlements are checked out of the pool and returned after use\.

-       Example: User is entitled to 500 simultaneous users on the app, as users log in or log out, the users are drawn or returned to the pool of 500 users\.
+       Example: User is entitled to 500 simultaneous users on the application\.
+As users log in or log out, the users are drawn or returned to the pool of 500 users\.
 To learn more about floating license entitlements, see [Floating license entitlements with License Manager](#container-LM-floating-license)\.
-   + `ClientToken` \- Unique, case\-sensitive identifier\.
+   + `ClientToken` – A unique, case\-sensitive identifier\.
 We recommend using a random UUID for each unique request\.
-   + `Entitlements` \- List of entitlements to be checked out\.
+   + `Entitlements` – A list of entitlements to be checked out\.
      + For feature entitlements, provide the `Name` and `Unit` properties as follows\.

        ```